cloud-native-toolkit/template-terraform-module/README.md

 3. Implement your logic in the in the main.tf, variables.tf, and outputs.tf
 4. Use releases/tags to manage release versions of your module

+## Description

+Description of module

+**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
+The default provider configuration flows through to the module.
+If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.

 ## Software dependencies

 The module depends on the following software components: